Marine One: History

 In 1958, the H-13 was replaced by the Sikorsky H-34, which was succeeded in 1961 by the VH-3A.

-Not long after helicopters for presidential transport were introduced, presidential aides asked the Marine Corps to investigate using the White House South Lawn for landing.
-There was ample room, and the protocol was established.
+Not long after helicopters for presidential transport were introduced, Secret Service asked the Marine Corps to investigate using the White House South Lawn for landings and takeoffs.
+There was ample room and solid ground so the protocol was established.
 Until 1976, the Marine Corps shared the responsibility of helicopter transportation for the president with the United States Army.
-Army helicopters used the call sign Army One while the president was on board.
+A small fleet of H-34 helicopters served US Presidents Dwight D. Eisenhower and John F. Kennedy from 1958 to 1961 using the call sign Army One.

 The VH-3D entered service in 1978.
 The VH-60N entered service in 1987 and has served alongside the VH-3D.
 Improvements were made to both models of helicopter after their introduction, to take advantage of technological developments and to meet new mission requirements.
 By about 2001, it was clear that so much extra weight had been added to the helicopters that mission capability was reduced and few new improvements could be made.